NLnetLabs/krill/doc/development/02_cli.md

 ===============================

-There are two CLI binaries included in Krill: `krillc` is intended to manage Certification Authorities, and `krillpubc` is used manage a Publication Server.
+There are two CLI binaries included in Krill: `krillc` is intended to manage Certification Authorities, and `krillpubc` is used to manage a Publication Server.

 Essentially the CLIs are a small convenient way to access the Krill API and represent responses to the user.
 They parse command line arguments and/or files supplied by the user (where applicable),